explyt/explyt-test/README.md

 ### How to start

 - Install the plugin
-- Accept the terms of User Agreement
+- Accept the terms of <a href="https://explyt.ai/docs/legal/policy/">User Agreement</a>
 - Use it for free

 <img width="717" alt="image" src="https://github.com/user-attachments/assets/4027c1d7-68b0-4bf4-8182-f733f6aca066" />